The Teradata Hash Index Guide

 BY (COL1) ORDER BY VALUE (COL2);

-In both cases, the “by” clause defines the columns used for data distribution (like the Primary Index), but keep in mind that the columns used for data distribution have to be part of the columns which make up the Hash Index column list.
-If we want to increase fault tolerance, FALLBACK protection can be used in the same way as it is used for base tables.
+The “by” clause defines the columns utilized for data distribution, similar to the Primary Index.
+However, it is important to note that the columns used for data distribution must be included in the Hash Index column list.
+To improve fault tolerance, we can utilize FALLBACK protection in the same manner as it is used for base tables.

-The second copy of each Hash Index row will be stored on a fallback AMP.
-In case the primary AMP is down, and you don’t have fallback protection, you cannot use the Hash Index anymore, and updates on the base table are not allowed until the AMP is coming online again.
+The Hash Index row’s second copy will be saved on a backup AMP.
+Without fallback protection, Hash Index use and updates on the base table are impossible when the primary AMP is unavailable.

 More on indexing here: Teradata Indexing